tmdvs/CoreGraphicsGraph/README.md

 There isn't really that many…

   - **showLines**   - whether or not to display lines from Y axis values
+  - **showPoints**  - whether or not to display points on the line graph
   - **linesColor**  - The colour of Y axis lines if visible
   - **axisColor**   - The colour of the X and Y axis
   - **graphColor**  - The colour of the actual line graph and points